Once the fortress to keep the crown jewels, today the most famous castle in the Czech Republic. Let’s explore the Karlštejn Castle.

 - By car: 35km, approx. 50mintes from Prague.

 - By train: train leaves from Main Train Station, it takes about 1 hour.
-Train station in Karlštejn is about 10minutes of walk from the street that takes you up the castle hill.
+The train station in Karlštejn is about 10minutes of a walk from the street that takes you up the castle hill.